GK80

 The GK80 (GK80钢盔) is a Chinese steel combat helmet first developed in the late 1960s.
-Developed as part of a Chinese military aid to Albania in response to the Sino-Soviet split, the helmet was initially designated as the "Type 69" and was only issued in small numbers within the People's Liberation Army.
+Developed as part of a Chinese military aid package to Albania in response to the Sino-Soviet split, the helmet was initially designated as the "Type 69" and was only issued in small numbers within the People's Liberation Army.
 An improved design was re-designated as the GK80 and was adopted as the standard combat helmet of the PLA in 1980.
-The move was part of a PLA modernization program immediately after encountering drawbacks in the Sino-Vietnamese War in 1979, which the PLA realized the necessity to modernize its arsenal.
+The move was part of a PLA modernization program immediately after encountering drawbacks in the Sino-Vietnamese War in 1979, when the PLA realized the necessity to modernize its arsenal.

 The GK80 in PLA service is being replaced by the aramid construction QGF02/03 helmets.